RCJacH/RCJacH.github.io/content/post/RCMTheory/counterpoint/counterpoint-introduction.md

 Yes, in the modern sense, voice leading does fall under the categories of counterpoint.

 We are way past the age of learning counterpoint only as a mean to write contrapuntal chorales of the Baroque era.
-It's a great pedagogical method to learning musical harmony.
+It's a great pedagogical method to learning melody and musical harmony.
 After all, counterpoint **IS** the predecessor of harmony, historically.

 The mindset behind counterpoint is to give meanings to notes.